KaiNorberg/PatchworkOS/README.md

 ## Testing

-Testing uses a GitHub action that compiles the project then runs it using QEMU.
-QEMU is then allowed to run for one minute, the kernel will run some tests and then start as normal.
+Testing uses a GitHub action that compiles the project and runs it for one minute using QEMU, the kernel will run some tests and then start as normal.
 If QEMU crashes or the kernel panicks then the test fails, if it is still running after one-minute we call it a success.
 Its an simple approach but gets the job done.
-A lot of the difficulty in performing testing comes from the inherent complexity of testing a OS, which also means that testing is currently very very limited in the kernel.
+Testing in the kernel is still very limited as most systems either work or they dont, and most actual issues arise from hardware specific details which cant be tested for.

 ### Tested Configurations